 Students participating in a pathway program that has minimum GPA requirements must maintain the GPA requirements defined for that program.

 We participate in the AMCAS Letter Service and receive letters electronically.
-All letters must be submitted to AMCAS by December 15 of the year prior to matriculation.
+All letters must be submitted through AMCAS by December 15 of the year prior to matriculation.